ModìLite is the ECHOLASER Therapy for treating neck lesions, namely benign thyroid nodules.

 - no or insignificant post-treatment pain

-For more details about the ModìLite procedure, EchoLaser Therapy on benign thyroid nodules, please visit the website: www.modilite.info
+For more details about the ModìLite procedure, EchoLaser Therapy on benign thyroid nodules, please go to the dedicated website: www.modilite.info

 Clinical Case no.1